The final purpose

 The final purpose of psychotherapy is to let the patient’s healthy side of being prevail constantly on the unhealthy one.

-As we explained by illustrating the structure of the individual, everyone during their childhood found themselves living both positive and negative experiences, that led them respectively to the healthy way of being and to the unhealthy one.
-Although they both have these ways of being, the individual will always be spontaneously ready to use the one which is stronger in them.
+As we explained by illustrating the structure of the individual, everyone during their childhood found themselves living both positive and negative experiences, that led them respectively to the healthy Personality Profile and to the unhealthy one.
+Although they both have these Personality Profiles, the individual will always be spontaneously ready to use the one which is stronger in them.

 In close correlation with the quantity and quality of positive and negative experiences during the childhood phase, the healthy or unhealthy sides can prevail more or less vividly in the individual.

 The individual who has experienced, especially during their childhood, particularly difficult situations, in a more or less rigid and binding manner to habitually, will tend to use of their unhealthy personality profile.
 The one represented in the chart below can be, as an example, the situation in which the person is at the beginning of the psychotherapeutic journey:

 The healthy part (1 and 2) here is a minority compared to the unhealthy one (3 and 4).